 9...

-Every entry represents hours of trial and error.
-I’d play round after round, and every time an opponent got stuck on a suffix—or every time I got stuck myself—I’d write it down.
+Every time an opponent got stuck on a suffix, or every time I got stuck myself, I’d write it down.

-The longer the trap, the more devastating.
-In round four, your opponent has to find a word starting with all four letters.
+Some traps are stronger than others.
+Generally, the longer the suffix, the more devastating it becomes.
+By round four, your opponent has to find a word starting with all four letters, which quickly turns obscure endings into dead ends.

 1def _trap_score(self, word: str) -> int: